USAAF May 1941

 On December 7, 1941, aircraft were parked wingtip to

 wingtip to protect them from sabotage.
 Attacking Japanese aircraft heavily damaged the base and destroyed parked planes.
-The airfield was used during the rest of the war.
+This airfield was used for the remainder of the Pacific War.

 American units based at Hickam